TaifAlwafi/Sentiment_Analysis/README.md

 Preprocessing the ``text`` feature using the following NLP techniques : Converting to lowercase, remove text in square brackets, remove links, Remove punctuation, remove words containing numbers, removing stop words and Lemmatization.

 ### Models
-Logistic regression,Support vector machine, and neural network classifiers were used and after training  the logistics regression model got the highest accuracy.
+Logistic regression,Support vector machine, Naive bayes, and neural network classifiers were used and after training  the logistics regression model got the highest accuracy.

 ### Model Evaluation and Selection